 STANLEY Healthcare has turned “what if” into “here and now” with our wireless Contact Sensor Monitoring solution.
 The T5cs tag adds advanced contact, sensor and detector monitoring technology to our family of Wi-Fi tags.

 The battery-powered T5cs tag supports any standard normally closed (NC) or normally open (NO) contacts.
 Connect it to a variety of contact sensors and detectors—from door and window contacts to motion sensors or smoke and flood detectors.
-When any NC sensor is left open or NO sensor is closed, those changes are routed through the MobileView visibility and analytics platform.
+When any NC sensor is left open or NO sensor is closed, those changes are routed through the MobileView visibility platform.

 Within MobileView, event logic routes alerts to pre-defined groups or individuals.
 Alerts can be generated immediately or after a certain amount of time has passed (think: only when a refrigerator door stays open more than 60 seconds).
 If an alert isn’t addressed, MobileView can escalate the alert until it is dismissed by an authorized party.
 The system even makes it easy to record corrective actions to alerts—providing an audit trail to support subsequent review.